-TSI schools are intended to alert LEAs of disproportionately low performance of student groups, specifically students in Special Education, English Learners, low-income students, and race/ethnicity categories.
-LEAs are responsible for supporting, monitoring, and increasing student group performance of TSI schools.
+Note: TSI designation is intended to alert LEAs of consistently low performance of student groups.
+LEAs are responsible for supporting, monitoring, and increasing the student group performance of TSI schools.
 This may include root cause analysis, needs assessment, or changes to school policy, funding, and instructional decisions with ongoing support.